Merry Christmas To All

 · Down Home Brown

-1. Drill holes in arms and shoulders as indicated on the pattern.
+1. Drill holes in arms and shoulders as indicated on the template.

 2. Stain all pieces of wood with your favorite oil based stain.
 Let dry for at least one hour.